dmbarbour/Sirea/README.md

 In RDP, you cannot directly express a closed loop.
 (No equivalent to ArrowLoop.)
 So feedback is impossible for pure RDP behaviors.
 But feedback is still possible when interacting with external services and state.
 Consider:

-    getState s >>> bfmap fn s >>> writeState s
+    getState >>> bfmap (+1) >>> writeState

-In this case, we might be trying to writeState at the same *instant* for which we're reading state, and thus `getState` would be modified by the results of `writeState`, creating a feedback loop through s.
+In this case, we might be trying to writeState at the same *instant* for which we're reading state, and thus `getState` would be modified by the results of `writeState`, creating a feedback loop through the state.

 Feedback is RDP's equivalent to divergent computation.